Cost Update

 Permits & Design

-City of Kelowna fees and floor plans
+City fees and professional design plans

 5%